Research Facilities for Environmental, Water Resources, and Coastal Engineering

 Based primarily on funding from sponsored research projects, Dr. H. Christopher Frey and colleagues Dr. Nagui M. Rouphail and Dr. William Rasdorf have assembled a suite of portable instruments that have been employed in over 20 projects since 1999 for measurement of the activity, energy use, and emissions of a wide variety of vehicles.
 Measured vehicles include cars, trucks, school buses, construction equipment, and railroad locomotives.

-The instruments include portable emissions measurement systems (PEMS) that monitor pollutants in vehicle exhaust, engine sensors, engine electronic control unit data-loggers, geographic positioning systems, and weather sensors.
+The instruments include portable emissions measurement systems (PEMS) that monitor pollutants in vehicle exhaust, engine sensors, engine electronic control unit data loggers, geographic positioning systems, and weather sensors.
 Data obtained with these instruments has been used, for example, to assess the effect of traffic control and congestion on highway vehicle energy use and emissions, to compare emissions for B20 biodiesel versus petroleum diesel, and to assess real-world duty cycles for dump trucks, cement mixers, construction equipment, and locomotives and their implications for emissions.
 With support from the National Science Foundation, these instruments are used in CE 476/576 Air Pollution Control and CE 479/579 Air Quality to introduce students to principles of field study design, data collection, and data analysis.

 Computational Laboratory for Energy, Air, and Risk (CLEAR)

-The mission of the Computational Laboratory for Energy, Air, and Risk (CLEAR) is to develop new methods and models for quantifying energy and environmental problems to improve public and private decision making.
+The mission of the Computational Laboratory for Energy, Air, and Risk (CLEAR) is to develop new methods and models for quantifying energy and environmental problems to improve public and private decision-making.
 CLEAR, under the direction of Dr. H. C. Frey, is comprised of computational facilities that support the Laboratory’s mission.
-These facilities include both hardware and software for: simulation of process technologies, including process performance, emissions, and economics; quantification of variability and uncertainty in energy and environmental systems models; development of emission inventories; and exposure and risk assessment.
+These facilities include both hardware and software for: the simulation of process technologies, including process performance, emissions, and economics; quantification of variability and uncertainty in energy and environmental systems models; development of emission inventories; and exposure and risk assessment.

 In recent projects, CLEAR has been utilized to: develop new performance, emissions, and cost models of advanced power generation and air pollution prevention and control technologies; develop probabilistic estimates of highway vehicle emission factors; quantify uncertainty in predictions of ozone levels based upon propagation of uncertainty in emissions and other air quality model inputs; and develop new methods for quantification of variability and uncertainty and propagation of both through models.